-In which I review Emma, Jane Austen’s 1815 social comedy about a headstrong young woman who meddles in her friends’ romantic lives and over-estimates her matchmaking abilities.
+In which I review Emma, Jane Austen’s 1815 social comedy about a headstrong young woman who meddles in her friends’ romantic lives.

 What it’s about: Surrey, England, the early 1800s.
-Emma Woodhouse, a wealthy and popular young gentlewoman, lives in the village of Highbury in Surrey with her elderly father, a renowned hypochondriac.
-Her former governess and companion Miss Taylor has recently married their family friend Mr Weston; bereft of her company, Emma makes friends with Harriet Smith, a beautiful if somewhat naive girl from a lowly social background.
-Emma persuades Harriet to turn down a marriage proposal from Robert Martin, a tenant farmer of the Woodhouses’ neighbour Mr Knightley, and attempts to match Harriet with Mr Elton, the parish vicar.
-Mr Knightley criticises Emma for her influence over Harriet and for encouraging her to refuse Mr Martin, and the two quarrel.
-Emma continues to encourage Harriet in Mr Elton’s direction, certain that he returns her interest.
-To Emma’s shock, Mr Elton proposes to her, believing Harriet to be an inferior match.
+Emma Woodhouse, a wealthy gentlewoman, lives in the village of Highbury with her elderly father, a renowned hypochondriac.
+Her former governess and companion Miss Taylor has recently married their family friend Mr Weston; bereft of her company, Emma makes friends with Harriet Smith, a beautiful if somewhat naive girl from a lower social background.
+Emma persuades Harriet to turn down a marriage proposal from Robert Martin, a tenant farmer, and attempts to match Harriet with Mr Elton, the new parish vicar.
+Their neighbour Mr Knightley criticises Emma for her influence over Harriet, and the two quarrel.
+Emma continues to encourage Harriet about Mr Elton; to her shock, Mr Elton proposes to her.
 Emma refuses him and he leaves for Bath, returning some weeks later with a pretentious nouveau riche wife.
-Meanwhile, Highbury receives two new visitors: Jane Fairfax, who is visiting her aunt Miss Bates and grandmother Mrs Bates; and Frank Churchill, the adult son of Mr Weston, who was raised by his wealthy aunt and uncle and is the heir to their estate.
+Meanwhile, the village receives two new visitors: Jane Fairfax, who is visiting her aunt Miss Bates and grandmother Mrs Bates; and Frank Churchill, Mr Weston’s eldest son.
 Emma finds Jane cold and reserved, but warms to Frank, who is friendly, charming and flirtatious.
-Frank spreads a rumour that Jane, whom he met the previous summer, has a romantic attachment elsewhere, while the annoying Mrs Elton attempts to find Jane a position as a governess, despite her resistance.
 Emma attends a ball hosted by Mr Weston, at which the Eltons snub Harriet, who is later rescued by the gallant Mr Knightley.
 The next day at a picnic at Box Hill, Emma makes a cutting remark to the talkative Miss Bates.
 Mr Knightley again criticises Emma for her thoughtlessness, and a contrite Emma makes amends.
-Emma imagines that Harriet and Frank may be romantically interested.
-Harriet confesses that she is secretly attracted to Mr Knightley, and a horrified Emma realises that she too loves him.
+Harriet confesses that she is secretly attracted to Mr Knightley, and Emma realises that she too loves him.
 Frank’s aunt dies and he comes into his inheritance.
-It is revealed that Frank and Jane have been secretly engaged and are now to marry.
-Mr Knightley declares his love for Emma, who gladly accepts him, but delays announcing the news for fear of upsetting her father and Harriet.
-Emma arranges for Harriet to visit London; she returns, announcing her engagement to Robert, and the three couples prepare for their weddings.
+It is revealed that he and Jane have been secretly engaged and are now to marry.
+Mr Knightley declares his love for Emma, who gladly accepts him.
+Harriet becomes engaged to Robert, and the three couples prepare for their weddings.

 Why it’s a classic: By the time Emma was published in December 1815, Jane Austen had already established a solid reputation as a novelist.
 Her celebrity fans included the Prince Regent (later King George IV), who instructed his servants to give Austen a tour of the court library and invite her to dedicate her next book to him.
 Austen dutifully took the hint and dedicated Emma to the Prince, but with some reluctance, as she disapproved of his louche morals and lavish lifestyle.
 Austen’s publisher John Murray offered Austen £450 for Emma, plus the copyrights of Mansfield Park and Sense and Sensibility.
 Austen shrewdly refused the deal, and published two thousand copies of Emma at her own expense, retaining the copyright and paying Murray a 10% commission.
 It was her last novel to be published and reviewed in her lifetime – she died less than two years later, and her novels Northanger Abbey and Persuasion were published posthumously in 1818.